HathorNetwork/rfcs/projects/wallet-lib-client-for-event-queue/0002-connection-manager-design.md

 `FullnodeEventQueueConnection` based on the size of the wallet and other parameters, but until we have a better strategy it will simply use `FullnodePubSubConnection`.

+## FullnodeEventQueueWSConnection connection managementstate

+Now that the connection class is responsible for syncing the history, we can implement a special logic for the event queue.
+When we are reestablishing the connection we can start from the last acknowledged event.

+Usually when the connection is lost we will need to clean and sync the history of transactions from the beginning since we may have lost some events, but the event queue allows us to start streaming events from the moment we lost connection.
+This makes it so we don't have to clean the history and can just start the stream from where we left off.
+Although this is only applicable when we are connected to the same fullnode, so we need to check if the fullnode we are connected to is the same and if it isn't we will need to re-sync as usual.

+To make sure we are connected to the same fullnode we will use the peer-id, an unique 32 byte identifier.